dgkanatsios/AzureContainerInstancesManagement/README.md

 ## ACIAutoScaler

-You may see that there is an `ACIAutoScaler` Function, disabled by default (value is set in the `ACIAutoScaler\function.json` file).
-This function is a timer triggered one and works according to the simple following logic:
+You will see that we have an `ACIAutoScaler` Function, disabled by default (value is set in the `ACIAutoScaler\function.json` file).
+This function attempts to provide an autoscaling mechanism for this project.
+It consists of a timer triggered one and works according to the simple following logic:
 - it checks the `ACIAutoScaler\config.json` file for values regarding if scale in/out is allowed and max sessions per server.
-- in order to do 'scale out', sum of current active sessions in all containers must be > 80% of the max load (which is number of containers * max sessions per container).
+- in order to do 'scale out', sum of current active sessions in all containers must be > 80% (default value) of the max load (which is number of containers * max sessions per container).
 Then, the `ACICreate` Function is called to add another Container Group.
-- in order to do 'scale in', sum of current active sessions in all containers must be < 60% of the max load.
+- in order to do 'scale in', sum of current active sessions in all containers must be < 60% (default value) of the max load.
 Then, the `ACISetState` Function is called to set the container with the fewest active sessions as `MarkedForDeletion` (we take into account that our app/game is clever enough to not schedule any more sessions on this container).
+- There is a number for minimum and maximum instances.
+Both these as well as the scale in/out thresholds are defined in env variables (explained in the next paragraph)
+- There is a 'cooldown' time involved, the application uses it to make sure that scale in/out operations do have sufficient time to take place before the next one.
+We use a single value in Azure Blob storage to store the date/time the last cooldown operation took place.

-For the scale out to work, user (optionally) has to manually fill values for the following environment variables:
+For all this to work to work, user (optionally) has to manually fill and/or modify values for the following environment variables:
-- `MOUNT_STORAGE_ACCOUNT_NAME`: the name of a storage account, will be mounted during boot
-- `MOUNT_STORAGE_ACCOUNT_KEY`: the key for this storage account
 - `CONTAINER_GROUP_TEMPLATE`: the ARM template for the container group that will be deployed.
 You can use the contents of [this](/various/defaultContainerGroupTemplate.json) file as a starting point (you can modify this file and use it for the OpenArena demo).
+- `AUTOSCALER_MINIMUM_INSTANCES` (default 1): the minimum number of instances that should exist in our deployment
+- `AUTOSCALER_MAXIMUM_INSTANCES` (default 10): the maximum number of instances
+- `AUTOSCALER_SCALE_OUT_THRESHOLD` (default 0.8): the percentage threshold that, when surpassed, a scale out will happen.
+For example, if our deployment has 2 servers/instances and each one of them can hold 10 sessions, a scale out operation will take place when there are **17** sessions
+- `AUTOSCALER_SCALE_IN_THRESHOLD` (default 0.6): same as before, but this time for scale in
+- `AUTOSCALER_COOLDOWN_IN_MINUTES` (default 10): the number of minutes for a 'cooldown', i.e. the time that should pass after a scale in/out operation till the next one

-The autoscaling is considered work in progress but can be used as a starting point for you to establish your own rules.
+This autoscaling is considered pretty basic but can be used as a starting point for you to create your own algorithm and/or establish your own rules.

 ## Inspiration
 This project was heavily inspired by a similar project that deals with a similar issue but uses Azure VMs called [AzureGameRoomsScaler](https://github.com/PoisonousJohn/AzureGameRoomsScaler).